 3. 42 School

-42 are known for their paid programs, but they also offer an excellent computer-programming curriculum for free.
+42 are known for their paid programs, but they also offer an excellent computer programming curriculum for free.
 To join the program, you need to be in Paris.
 They aim to improve France technology by providing equal opportunity to anyone in need.
-They are working from 2013.
+They are working since 2013.

 4. The Rescue Center

 The Rescue Center offers 3-months free program for people who want to improve their programming skills.
-They are self-directed and works on their own.
-The learning is project based, and you have to participate in a 12-week program.
+They are self-directed and work on their own.
+The learning is project-based, and you have to participate in a 12-week program.
 It takes place in New York and offers an amazing environment to improve your skills, both intellectually and professionally.